cs107e/cs107e.github.io/labs.md

 that focuses on active hands-on experimentation and practical skill-building.
 In lab, you will work on a set of exercises/tasks that reinforce the week's material.
-All the instructors and CAs will be available during the labs.
+Instructors and CAs will be available during the labs.

 The labs will often involve hardware.
 For example, in the first lab you will learn